jamadam/mojo-checkbot/readme.en.md

     Crawler options

     --start <URL>           Set start URL for crawling.
+    --match <regexp>        [Deprecated]Set regexp to judge whether or not the URL should be checked.
-    --match <regexp>        Set regexp to judge whether or not the URL should be checked.
+    --match-for-check <regexp> Set regexp to judge whether or not the URL should be checked.
+    --match-for-crawl <regexp> Set regexp to judge whether or not the URL should be crawled recursivly.
     --sleep <seconds>       Set interval for crawling.
     --ua <string>           Set user agent name for crawler header --cookie <string>       Set cookie string sent to servers